JagadishGowdaa/JagadishGowdaa/README.md

 - 👋 Hi, I’m @Jagadish Gowda
 - 👀 I’m interested in ...
+Robotics
 - 🌱 I’m currently learning ...Artificial Intellegence
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 7338003994